-I’m fortunate to be in the position I’m currently in.
+I’m fortunate to be in the position I’m in.
 I’ve experienced a lot in a short amount of time, and the pursuit of a long career in broadcasting drives me every single day.
-I have high aspirations for where I want to end up in the long run, but for right now I eager to find out what Lock Haven has in store for me!
+I have high aspirations for where I want to end up in the long run, but the most important broadcast is the next one!